Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

-The evaluation metric used is the F1 score which accounts for the imbalance in the dataset.
+The evaluation metric used was the F1 score which accounts for the imbalance in the dataset.
 The F1 score is the harmonic average of precision (P) and recall (R).

 Here, TP is true positive, FN is false negative, FP is false positive.
-F1 score is chosen due to the imbalance in the positive and negative classes in the images.
+F1 score was chosen due to the imbalance in the positive and negative classes in the images.
 We also computed the average run time for the benchmark and proposed method to reach a certain F1 score.

-\subsection{Results}
+\section{Results}

-For the benchmark experiment we observed a highest F1 of 0.84.
-To reach similar score the uncertainty and coreset based sampling strategy takes 7000 and 11,000 samples respectively (Fig. \ref{fig:f1_comparison}).
-Thus sample requirement is decreased by 93\% and 89\% respectively.
-Also, we observed that random sampling performs worse compared to the active sampling methods.
-The benchmark achieved its highest score at 100th epoch of SimCLR training and at the 150th epoch of the proxy model training.
-The average runtime for 100 epochs of SimCLR training is 538.70 min.
+\reasat{In Fig. \ref{fig:metrics_comparison}, we observe the progression of F1, precision and recall scores through active learning iterations.
+The active learning based methods reach the benchmark metrics using significantly less amount of training samples}.
+Taking F1 score as an example, we observed a highest F1 of 0.84.
+To reach similar score the uncertainty and coreset based sampling strategy took 7000 and 11,000 samples respectively (Fig.~\ref{fig:f1_comparison}).
+Thus the sample requirement decreased by 93\% and 89\% respectively.
+Also, we observed that random sampling performed worse compared to the active sampling methods.
+The benchmark achieved its highest score at the 100th epoch of SimCLR training and at the 150th epoch of the proxy model training.
+The average runtime for 100 epochs of SimCLR training was 538.70 min.
 To reach similar scores, the uncertainty based active sampling experiment required 7 iterations (7000 samples).
 The average time to train the SimCLR model for 7 iterations was 196.88 min.
 Average time to train proxy model and sample selection was 7.16 min.
 This resulted in a total average runtime of 204.4 min.

 Similarly, k-center based sampling experiment required 11 iterations (11,000 samples).
 The average time to train the SimCLR model was 514.95 min.
 Average time to train proxy model and sample selection was 23.70 min.
 This resulted in a total average runtime of 538.65 min.
-Due to uncertainty sampling there is a time reduction of 62\% while coreset sampling requires similar amount of time.
-Further hyperparameter (such as SimCLR learning epochs, proxy model learning epochs, etc.) tuning might decrease these time requirements which is left for future research.
+Due to uncertainty sampling there was a time reduction of 62\% while coreset sampling required a similar amount of time.
+Further hyperparameter (such as SimCLR learning epochs, proxy model learning epochs, etc.) tuning could in the future decrease these time requirements.
 The runtime comparisons are summarized in Table \ref{tab:runtime}.